vitaly-t/pg-promise/README.md

 As stated earlier, choosing a shared chain over a detached one is mostly a matter of special requirements and/or personal preference.

 ###### Nested Transactions

-Starting with version 0.5.6, the library supports nested transactions.

 Similar to the shared-connection transactions, nested transactions automatically share the connection between all levels.
 This library sets no limitation as to the depth (nesting levels) of transactions supported.